Go Back

 • 2 cups heavy cream

-• 1 block gouda cheese shredded
+• 1 8-oz block gouda cheese shredded.
+This should give you roughly 2 cups of shredded cheese.

 • 1/2 cup Grated Parmesan cheese